 Preventive measures and home treatment are usually all that's needed to prevent or treat a sunburn.

 - Protect your skin from the sun.

-- Do not stay in the sun too long.
+- Don't stay in the sun too long.

-- Use sunscreens, and wear clothing that covers your skin.
+- Use sunscreen, and wear clothing that covers your skin.

-If you have any health risks that may increase the seriousness of sun exposure, you should avoid being in the sun from 10 in the morning to 4 in the afternoon.
+If you have any health risks such as having diabetes or cancer, or if you take medicines that may increase the seriousness of sun exposure, you should avoid being in the sun from 10 in the morning to 4 in the afternoon.